 - Optional but I think it adds a wonderful flavour to the apple overnight oats

-These apple and cinnamon overnight oats are nutrient-rich, high in fibre and protein.
-The combination of all of these factors makes it a great option for breakfast, particularly over the high sugar cereals.
+These apple and cinnamon overnight oats are nutrient-rich and high in fibre and protein.
+The combination of all of these factors makes it a great option for breakfast, particularly over the usual high sugar cereals.